jj-stigell/Chat-GPT-LINE-Bot/README.md

 ## Introduction

-This documentation aims to provide you with the necessary information to create and deploy your own LINE ChatGTP bot.
+This documentation aims to provide you with the necessary information to create and deploy your own LINE Chat-GPT bot.
 The bot can be currently used in 1-on-1 chats, group chats are not implemented yet.

 In this guide, you will learn how to set up your LINE bot account, handle webhook events.
 We'll also walk you through the process of data deletion and cover the tools required to build and deploy your bot.